columbworkshop/mdtodocs/basic_syntax.md

 ##### Heading level 5
 ###### Heading level 6

-# Heading IDs
-Many Markdown processors support custom IDs for headings — some Markdown processors automatically add them.
-Adding custom IDs allows you to link directly to headings and modify them with CSS.
-To add a custom heading ID, enclose the custom ID in curly braces on the same line as the heading.

-### My Great Heading {#custom-id}

-# Highlight
-This isn’t common, but some Markdown processors allow you to highlight text.
-The result looks like this.
-To highlight words, use two equal signs (==) before and after the words.

-    I need to highlight these ==very important words==.
-The rendered output looks like this:
-I need to highlight these ==very important words==.

 # Subscript
 This isn’t common, but some Markdown processors allow you to use subscript to position one or more characters slightly below the normal line of type.
 To create a subscript, use one tilde symbol (~) before and after the characters.